pollum-io/pegasys-protocol/README.md

 # Pegasys Smart Contracts
 This repo contains all of the smart contracts used to run [Pegasys](pegasys.finance).
+It is also distributed through [NPM](https://www.npmjs.com/package/@pollum-io/pegasys-protocol).

 ## Deployed Contracts